Abdqadr1/virgosoft/README.md

 php artisan migrate --seed
 ```

+This will run the migrations and seed the database with test users, assets, and tokens.

 ## 6. Serve the Backend

 ```bash
 composer run dev
 ```

 This will serve the backend, start the queue and so on.
 Backend will be available at: **[http://127.0.0.1:8000](http://127.0.0.1:8000)**.
 You can also view the API documentation page at: **[http://127.0.0.1:8000/docs/api](http://127.0.0.1:8000/docs/api)**.